-Setup> allows the setting up of the operating environment.
-An example of this would be to setup the display resolution for a measurement.
+<Configure> allows the setting up of the operating environment.
+An example of this would be to setup the display resolution for a measurement, GPIB settings, etc.

-<Sofcal> is the calibration and diagnostics section of the system.
+Sofcal> is the calibration and diagnostics section of the system.
 Most of this section is under password control.